elugens/hello-javascript/docs/general-javascript-questions/code-quality/comments-in-javascript.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The key to reducing unnecessary comments in your code is to write self-descriptive code.
-The best way to achieve this is to replace a piece of code with a function.
+The best way to achieve this is to replace a chunk of code with a function.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Confusing Code<br /><br />